Have fun learning to code HTML, CSS and JavaScript

 Typos will make the difference between code working or breaking.
 So ensure your code is clean and consistent when you are working in your pen.

 There are thousands of HTML tags - the key ones are 6 h-tags for headings.
-Search engines will rank a h1 tag the highest in terms of importance and h6 the lowest.
-The semantic tags lare self-explanatory.
+Search engines will rank a h1 tag the highest in terms of importance and h6 the lowest and they are a fundamental part of coding for the frontend of a web application.

 <body></body>